My Garage

 Q:

-Where is the CMP sensor located on the 2012 Toyota Tundra?
+What is the first step in replacing the CKP sensor for the 2018 Toyota RAV4?
 Posted by Customer

 A: